-Employees in our Liverpool, UK office dressed in red February 1, 2013 to show their support for the British Heart Foundation.
-Employees raised £85 to support this worthy cause.
+Employees in our Liverpool, UK office dress up in Red to show their support for the British Heart Foundation.
+Employees raise money to support this worthy cause.

 British Heart Foundation - "We're the nation's heart charity.
 Our vision is a world where people don't die prematurely from heart disease.
 We'll achieve this through pioneering research, vital prevention activity and ensuring quality care and support for everyone living with heart disease."

 Ronald McDonald House

 ICL assists the Ronald McDonald House Charities (RMHC) in Richmond, VA in their efforts to help alleviate the financial and emotional strain of a sick child, by cooking dinner at the house throughout the year.
-Employee volunteers cook a dinner meal for the families staying at the house.
+Employee volunteers cook dinner meals various times of the year, for the families staying at the house.